Climate Change Levy Guide

 The CCL was introduced as part of the government’s broader efforts to address the impacts of climate change.
 The current UK government has ambitious targets to make the UK economy carbon neutral by 2030.
 The CCL is part of a broader effort to encourage UK businesses to switch to renewable energy sources and commit to making their operations less harmful for the environment.

-How Does it Affect Businesses?
+How Does The CCL Impact Businesses?

 The Climate Change Levy means that businesses will pay the CCL on their business electricity and business gas bills.
 The rate is set by the government and varies every year, they rose considerably in 2019, rose slightly for gas prices and lowered somewhat for electricity prices in 2020 and are likely to follow the same pattern in 2021.
 This means that electricity and gas prices for applicable businesses are more expensive than they would otherwise be.